bjasspa/jasspa/README.md

 The MicroEmacs single file executables with macro files embedded come in two flavors:

 - mesc - terminal version ('s' for single file, 'c' stands for console)
-- mesw - GUI version ('w' stands for window, requires X11 on Linux and MacOS or Cygwin-Windows)
+- mesw - GUI version ('w' stands for window, which requires X11 on Linux, MacOS or Cygwin)

 Download one of the following zip archives with the binaries  inside and place the executables into a folder belonging to your PATH variable.